Workingwise.co.uk’s annual survey was published for National Older Workers Week and...read more

-Lucie Mitchell explores how reverse mentoring can make for a more inclusive workplace where everyone feels valued.
+Lucie Mitchell explores how reverse mentoring for older workers can make for a more inclusive workplace where everyone feels valued.

 Mentoring programmes within organisations have been around for years and have traditionally seen more senior executives mentoring junior employees, with the aim of imparting their knowledge and experience to support young people in their careers.